Manual Pad

 As with all structures here on DIYskate, you can build this manual pad any size you want.
 But for the material list to be accurate you will need to follow the plans as listed below.

 The wood and hardware can be found at most home improvement stores.
-Sometimes you can find the steel there as well, I know my local Home Depot carries the angle iron.
+Sometimes you can find the steel there as well, I know my local Home Depot carries the coping and threshold material.

-If this manual pad is going to stay outside, it needs to be protected from the elements.
+If this ramp is going to stay outside, it needs to be protected from the elements.
 A good place to start is with pressure treated lumber, paint and a tarp.
+You may want to invest in a composite material for the surface too.
+Such as Skate Lite or Ramp Armor.

 Be extra careful when working with treated lumber though, the chemicals used to treat the wood contain a poisonous pesticide.